Hasnep/fbmcli/README.md

 # fbmcli

-A Facebook Messenger Command-line Interface written in Python 3.
+A Facebook Messenger Command-line Interface written in Python 3 using the [fbchat](https://github.com/carpedm20/fbchat) module.

-## Commands (none implemented yet)
+## Commands

 * `/help` or `/?` - show help
 * `/switch` or `/s` - change to a different conversation